Background

 The Pact for Skills for Offshore Renewble Energy (P4S-ORE) Partnership, established in 2021, aims to underpin the success of offshore renewable energy strategy with the stimulation of a dedicated training offer, to promote re-skilling and up-skilling of the workforce, availability of training itineraries which intersect with other sectors, suitable preparation for new staff and measures for attracting talent, and a clear contribution to promoting strong labour standards.
 It is part of the European Commission’s flagship Pact for Skills action under the European Skills Agenda.

-There are currently 15 European members in the Partnership, but the initiative is always open to new members.
+The initiative is always open to new members.

 European Marine Board role: